You’re pregnant…congratulations! Conceiving a baby is an exciting milestone.

 The health of your thyroid can impact your risk of miscarriage, preterm birth and health risks such as learning difficulties in your child.
-An experienced naturopath will ensure that you receive the correct screening and full thyroid testing, including thyroid antibodies.
+An experienced Naturopath will ensure that you receive the correct screening and full thyroid testing, including thyroid antibodies.

-It is during the first trimester that you experience significant changes in hormone levels which may cause symptoms such as morning sickness and fatigue.
+It is during the first trimester of pregnancy that you experience significant changes in hormone levels which can cause symptoms such as morning sickness and fatigue.
 Nausea and vomiting in pregnancy can be difficult to cope with, leaving you tired and depleted of important electrolytes.
 Nausea has been shown to improve with good hydration and supplements such as vitamin B6, ginger and chromium.
 Read more about how to manage nausea in pregnancy.

 During the first trimester, your baby’s brain, spinal cord, eyes, ears, nose and major organs begin to develop.
 Fingers and toes begin to form, bones and muscles begin to grow, and the intestines start to develop.
 It’s vital to take quality prenatal supplements during this time so that your body can support your baby’s growth, and replenish its own vitamin and mineral stores.

-Your diet should be rich in wholefoods such as vegetables, fruit, wholegrains, legumes, nuts and seeds.
+Your diet should be rich in whole foods such as vegetables, fruit, whole grains, legumes, nuts and seeds.
 Organic fresh meat, fish and eggs are all great sources of protein.
 On the other hand, the following foods should be avoided: caffeine, alcohol, vegetable oils, refined sugar, processed meats, raw meat/eggs/seafood, deli meats and salads, sushi, soft cheese, soft-serve ice cream and bean sprouts.